Engineering Diffraction Testing

 3. Now, click Refine in GSAS II.
 After a few seconds, the output fit should be plotted.
 In the top right of the plot widget, the refined spectrum can be changed using the combo-box.

-4. Change the fitting range by dragging the limits and by editing the Min/Max line edit boxes.
+4. Change the fitting range by dragging the limits, or by editing the Min, Max line edit boxes.
 Again, click Refine in GSAS II and this should only fit to the user defined range.

 5. Back in the file loading section, Browse for files for the inputs Instrument Group and Focused Data, and select files with bank_1 in the name, which were produced by the Calibration and Focus in Test 3.